|

 moments to date, when I managed to beat the then unstoppable

 Ian Vickers on my way to winning a national BICC event.
+In the early 1990s sportclimbing was new and in vogue.

 Training principles were poorly understood and the climbs